Officer had to order other cops away from Oland crime scene, trial hears

 “I sternly ordered them to get out of my crime scene,” Sgt.
 Mark Smith said as he described finding two unauthorized officers near the body on the day it was discovered, July 7, 2011.

-Smith was the officer in charge of collecting forensic evidence at the grisly murder scene in the uptown Saint John offices of Richard Oland, the 69-year-old businessman and former Moosehead Breweries Ltd. executive who was beaten to death on July 6, 2011.
+Smith was the officer in charge of collecting forensic evidence at the grisly murder scene in the uptown Saint John offices of Richard Oland, the 69-year-old businessman and former executive at Moosehead Breweries Ltd. who was beaten to death on July 6, 2011.

 Photos show Oland lying by his desk, his skull shattered by repeated blows from a weapon that was never found.
 There is a large pool of blood radiating around the upper half of the body.